 In addition to new releases, FIS will periodically provide smaller fixes for the InvestOne accounting system.
-These smaller fixes, which address certain InvestOne accounting system issues, are narrower in scope than new releases.
+These smaller fixes are off-cycle changes to InvestOne and are also referred to as "fix tapes".
+These off-cycle changes, which address certain InvestOne accounting system issues, are narrower in scope than new releases.
 Based on the changes included on a particular fix, Fiscal Service management will decide whether to implement the fix.
-If management decides to implement the fix, the updated code is downloaded, by ISS, from the FIS SFTP site and is migrated through the Test and Acceptance environments.
+If management decides to implement the fix, ISS downloads the updated code from the FIS SFTP site, and the updated code is migrated through the Test and Acceptance environments.
 These fixes are installed in the Production environment only after successful completion of testing in the Test and Acceptance environments and management approval for migration into the Production environment.